yerkesobservatory/Hardware/README.md

 - Timeout: The amount of time the server will wait for a response from the filter wheel before timing out.
 Default value is 60 seconds.
 Beware that the filter wheel takes some time to set the correct position, so you should not make this value too low.
 - LogFile: The location at which the log file will be generated.
 Please use \ when specifying paths.
 Eg: LogFile\Path\Here\log.txt
+- MaxLines;  The maximum number of lines the log file can have before it is cleared.
+Default value is 5000.
 - List (optional):  A comma separated list of the names of your filters.
 The default config does not have this, but you can add it by adding a line below "Timeout".
 If you have 10 filters named a to j, you would add a line that looks like this:
 List = a,b,c,d,e,f,g,h,i,j
 If you do not provide a list, the server will use the names provided to ASCOM when the wheel was being set up.
 If you do provide a list, the server will use the names in the list, and will ignore the names provided to ASCOM.
 The names in the list must be comma separated, and must be in the same order as the filters are in the wheel.